clpo13/wikiget/README.md

 or Wikimedia Commons) using only the file name or the URL of its description page.

 Requires Python 2.7 or 3.5+.
-Install with `pip install --user wikiget`.
+Install with `pip install --user wikiget` or, if you're using [Homebrew](https://brew.sh/), `brew tap clpo13/wikiget && brew install wikiget`.

 ## Usage